elves/elvish/CODE_OF_CONDUCT.md

 The Elvish community follows the
 [Go community code of conduct](https://go.dev/conduct).

+The short version:

+-   Treat everyone with respect and kindness.

+-   Be thoughtful in how you communicate.

+-   Don't be destructive or inflammatory.

-Since we don't have a team of stewards or a committee of representatives (yet), if you encounter an issue, please contact xiaq via Telegram, Matrix or Discord DM or email (xiaqqaix@gmail.com).
+-   If you encounter an issue, please contact xiaq via Telegram, Matrix or Discord DM or email (xiaqqaix@gmail.com).
+(We don't have a team of stewards or a committee of representatives (yet).)

 Consistent with the Go community code of conduct, the following specific points
 apply: